score-spec/docs/content/en/docs/reference/score-spec-reference.md

 The Resource section of the Score Specification allows users to describe the relationship between Workloads and their dependent resources in an environment-agnostic way.
 The purpose of the Resource section is to validate resource references in the same Score file.

-The resource could be anything.
-Score doesn't differentiate resources by types.
+Resources can be anything and Score doesn't differentiate resources by types.
 The resource section can be used to provision multi-service setups with platforms like Docker Compose.

 It is up to {{< glossary_tooltip text="Score implementation (CLI)" term_id="score" >}} to resolve the resource by name, type, or any other meta information available.